MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-bayes-point-machine.md

 ##  <a name="Notes"></a> Examples

-To see how the Two-Class Bayes Point Machine is used in machine learning, see these sample experiments in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/):
+To see how the Two-Class Bayes Point Machine is used in machine learning, see these sample experiments in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):

--   The [Compare Binary Classifiers](http://go.microsoft.com/fwlink/?LinkId=525729) sample demonstrates the use of various two-class classifiers.
+-  [Compare Binary Classifiers](http://go.microsoft.com/fwlink/?LinkId=525729): This sample demonstrates the use of multiple two-class classifiers.

-## Technical Notes
+## Technical notes

 This section contains implementation details and frequently asked questions about this algorithm.